Find a Registered Dental Hygienist

 • Yes, if the patient/client has not received or complied with pre-medication (including antibiotic prophylaxis) as directed by the prescribing clinician (possibly the patient/client’s orthopaedic surgeon) or dentist.
 Most antibiotic prophylaxis regimens entail taking a single dose of antibiotic 30 to 60 minutes before invasive procedures (so that there will be high blood levels of antibiotic at the time bacteremia occurs).

-• Yes, all routine office-based dental hygiene, including invasive procedures, should be delayed for several weeks after joint replacement or revision surgery unless clearance is given by the orthopaedic surgeon.
-Practice patterns vary among orthopaedic surgeons, with some surgeons adopting 6 weeks post-joint replacement as reasonable for dental/dental hygiene procedures, and others adopting 3 to 6 months.
+• Yes, nearly all routine office-based dental/oral hygiene procedures, including particularly invasive procedures, should be delayed for several weeks to 3 months after joint replacement or revision surgery unless clearance is given by the orthopaedic surgeon.
+Practice patterns vary among orthopaedic surgeons, with some surgeons adopting 6 weeks post-joint replacement as reasonable for dental/oral hygiene procedures, and others adopting 3 to 6 months.
+The American Academy of Orthopaedic Surgeons (2024 “Evidence-Based Clinical Practice Guideline” [CPG] in conjunction with the American Association of Hip and Knee Surgeons [AAHKS], and as endorsed by the American Dental Association)4 suggests that the minimum time needed after TJA until most dental/oral hygiene procedures is 3 months.
+An exception to this is dental examination without probing5, for which same day is the suggested minimum time after TJA.

 Oral management implications